Allen Maricle

-Allen Maricle (born December 5, 1962) is an American politician and actor.
+Delmer Allen Maricle (born December 5, 1962) is an American politician and actor.

 Maricle lived in Pioneer Village, Kentucky.
 He went to Sullivan Junior College and worked a communication specialist.
 He also worked in the television industry.
 He served two terms as a city councilman in Pioneer Village.
 First elected in a special election, he served three terms as a Republican in the Kentucky House of Representatives from January 1994 to January 1999.
 He was defeated for reelection in 1998 by Democrat Larry Belcher.
 In 2023 he unsuccessfully challenged incumbent Secretary of State Michael Adams in the 2023 election.